 Among the many questions and concerns parents face when they (or another family member) are diagnosed with cancer is how to talk to children.
-How you talk to the children or what you tell them depends on many things, like their ages, personalities and what you know about the treatment.
+How you talk to the children or what you tell them depends on many things, such as their ages, personalities and what you know about the treatment.
 By being open and honest with children, you are helping them express their feelings or concerns.
 You are also letting them know that it is OK to talk about the diagnosis and what they might be thinking or feeling.
-We have Child Life specialists here who work with children and teens and can help explain what you are going through in a developmentally appropriate way.
-For Child Life Services or additional information about Child Life, ask your health care provider for a Child Life referral.
+We have child life specialists here who work with children and teens and can help explain what you are going through in a developmentally appropriate way.
+For Child Life Services or additional information, ask your health care provider for a referral.